 Simply put, a wiki won’t work without contributions from multiple users.
 The very nature of its format is dependent on input from more than one person, and the input isn’t just adding text on text.

 Wikis encourage content improvement.
 The purpose of it being accessible to multiple people is so that if someone knows more about a topic than what’s currently stated, they have the opportunity to add it in.
 There’s also room for editing and correcting which helps to refine the content.

 3. It’s open to everyone

 Cunningham’s intention when developing the wiki was to create something that everyone could contribute to.
 There is enough content out there written by experts, and what makes a wiki special is that it’s open to everyone.
 This is a huge part of the reason why wikis are traditionally easy to use and simple in structure.

-Having the opportunity to contribute towards a wiki can be enough to encourage engagement.
-Seeing your peers provide information can be inspiration for anyone to do the same thing.
+Having the opportunity to contribute to a wiki can be enough to encourage engagement.
+Seeing your peers provide information can be an inspiration for anyone to do the same thing.
 It can offer a sense of involvement and enhance collaboration.